 A prospective trial randomly assigned 488 patients older than 65 years to receive dexamethasone alone, melphalan plus dexamethasone, dexamethasone plus interferon-alpha, and melphalan plus prednisone (MP).

 - With a median follow-up of 7.1 years, no difference was observed in overall survival (OS) (median survival times were 32 months–40 months).[Level of evidence: 1iiA]

 - The patients on the dexamethasone-based arms had significantly more infections, glucose intolerance, gastrointestinal symptoms, and psychiatric complaints.
 (Refer to the PDQ summary on Gastrointestinal Complications for more information on gastrointestinal symptoms.)

 There has never been a randomized trial comparing single-agent oral dexamethasone at a traditional high dose (40 mg a day for 4 days, repeated after 4 days off) with a lower dose (≤40 mg weekly).
 This issue of dexamethasone dose has been evaluated in two of the following prospective, randomized trials:

 - In the context of melphalan, as evaluated in a National Cancer Institute of Canada trial (CAN-NCIC-MY7).

 - Compared with standard-dose steroids, high-dose dexamethasone was associated with an increased risk of infection in the melphalan trial, but there was no difference in efficacy.

-- In the context of lenalidomide, as evaluated in an Eastern Cooperative Oncology Group trial (ECOG-E4A03); this trial was published in abstract form only.
+- In the context of lenalidomide, as evaluated in an Eastern Cooperative Oncology Group trial (ECOG-E4A03).

 - The lenalidomide study questioned the safety and efficacy of high-dose dexamethasone.
 (Refer to the Lenalidomide section of this summary for more information.)